mikel072889/dogs-quiz-project2/README.md

         ![Retake Quiz Button](docs/readme-images/retake-quiz-button.jpg)
     <br>
 * Footer
     * Footer was created for this project.
-It contains copyright disclaimer and a link to creator's github page.
+It contains copyright disclaimer and a link to the creator's github page.

     ![Footer](docs/readme-images/footer.jpg)